ryandeussing/jimhopper/_consequences-of-abuse/shame.md

 For the vast majority of children, it feels shameful to have had unwanted or abusive sexual experiences.
 The sense of shame can last long into adulthood, and sadly some people take it with them to the grave.

 Boys and men have both similar and different reasons than girls and women do for feeling shame after such experiences.
 No matter who you are, to be manipulated, used, exploited and harmed in that way can lead to feeling like there's something fundamentally wrong with you.
 People often fear that there something about them that brought on the experiences and the people who subjected them to such experiences often tell them that.

 Or a person may feel that, because they've had such experiences, something about their very being (as a person, not just a sexual person) has been permanently tainted in a way that decreases their value and how anyone who knows or might learn about it does or would see them.

+### Boys and Men

 For boys and men, having had unwanted or abusive experiences that totally conflicts with how males are supposed to be: